matteop65/MonoCPG/README.md

 The dependencies were installed in a conda environment.
 These can be found in environment.yml

+To run with stock yolo, download the yolov4-p6.weights from [darknet](https://github.com/AlexeyAB/darknet/#pre-trained-models).
+Rename the file to yolov4-p6_best.weights.

 # Running

+A folder containing all the output information is placed in data/results.
+If a results file already exists, then it is renamed with the current UNIX time.

 | Argument | Description |
 | --- | --- |